 Luang Prabang – DepartureDay 5

 After breakfast, your private tour guide will take you to the National Museum at the former Royal Palace, which displays a lovely collection of the artifacts reflecting the richness of Lao culture dating from the days of the early kings right through the last sovereign, and the Central Market are not to be missed.
-You will visit these sights in the morning before being taken by your private car to the airport for a flight departing this small, charming city of former royal capital.
+You will visit these sights in the morning before being taken by your private car to the airport for a flight departing this small, charming city of the former royal capital.

 This tour is built upon our firsthand knowledge & experience, offering you the best choices available.
 The price of this trip varies depending on the number of people in your party, dates of departure, and availability of ground services.
 Please click on REQUEST A FREE QUOTE (above) and supply the required information, enabling us to send you your personalized quote within 24 hours!